intrnl/intrnl.github.io/content/posts/2020-08/003-thank-you-lyrics.md

 Stories unfold promising futures untold
 Sovereign light throughout the darkness
 Hand in hand, here we stand
-Under the unyielding the radiance of tomorrow
+Under the unyielding radiance of tomorrow

-How we have hoped new beginning
+Aria of new beginnings
-??? illuminating cosmic ???
+Regal light illuminating cosmic seas alight
-Hope in our hearts, that we stand strong as one
+Know in your heart, that we stand strong as one
-Try to revive, our hearts (We are one, we are one)
+Sacrifice, overcome (We are one, we are one)
 We are one (We are one)
 We are one (We are one)
 We are one! (one!)

 Thank you, thank you, from the bottom of my heart